Neke, Isi-Uzo: Politics

-Language & Culture
+Language and culture

 The people of Neke speak a very distinct Igbo dialect caught between Enugu and Nsukka language dialects.
 The town people typically practice both traditional and Christian religion although Christianity has subjugated most of its traditional or ancestral practices.
 The two main denominations of Christianity in Neke are; The Anglican Church at St. Stephens and Catholic Church at St. Patrick's Parish.

 The people of Neke celebrate some very important annual festivals such as Onwa-Asaa, Aju, Igwokoji, Ote Mgbereke, Igede and Okanga.
 These festivals are part of what makes the town unique in its own way.
 Essentially, each event represents a seasonal change as well as cultural and social bond that bring people together.

 The popular traditional titles enjoyed by the people include the Oha and the Igwe.
 The Oha is headed by the eldest man in the community while Igwe is the royal father of the community.